turumbay/maven/README.md

 maven
 =====

-Maven repository for artifact, which are not in Maven central
+Maven repository for artifacts, which are not in Maven Central